 The result of your colposcopy will determine whether you will need any further testing and treatment.

-If you have any further questions regarding colposcopy or want to book an appointment, you can give us a call or pay a visit to our clinic.
-Your health is vital to us.
+If you have any further queries about colposcopy or want to schedule an appointment, then you may call us or visit our clinic.
+Your health is extremely important for us.